Anoxic Brain Injury and Hypoxic Brain Injury

 • Anoxic anoxia: Anoxic anoxia is caused by the lack of oxygen in the air, resulting in suffocation.

-Call our Admissions Department at 404-350-7345 to initiate a referral to Shepherd Center.
+Call our Admissions Department at 404-350-7345 to learn about becoming a patient at Shepherd Center.

 Lack of Oxygen to the Brain Symptoms